 Some “stock” interview questions are relatively easy to prepare for and provide with you an opportunity to highlight your value as an employee.
-Nevertheless, as an interviewee, you should also be prepared for those stock questions that trip-up even the most qualified candidates.
+But you should also be prepared for standard questions that often trip-up even the most qualified candidates.
 “What would you like to improve about yourself?” is one of them.

 In almost every industry, there are changes on the horizon.
 Perhaps they are technological, legislative or cultural.
-Knowing what is around the corner for the company which is interviewing you is a useful tactic for this question.
-That is because you can talk about how keen you are to improve your expertise in line with these changes.
-By doing so, your answer is framed as a matter of improving your knowledge.
-This tactic will present you as an independent thinker and an employee who handles change well—qualities that all managers like to see.
+Knowing what is around the corner for the company interviewing you is a useful tactic for this question—it allows you to talk about how keen you are to improve your expertise and grow your knowledge in line with these changes.
+This approach will present you as a proactive, forward-thinking employee who handles change well.

 2. Show that you are open to constructive criticism

-Most employers understand that we change over time.
-Showing that you have embraced the process of maturation is a useful response to this question.
-You might talk about work-life balance and how it is more important to you these days; or how your pleasure in helping junior coworkers has blossomed over the years.
-There are many was to describe your maturity but you must also answer the question.
-Therefore, your response should sell maturity as a continuing process that is improving you as a person and an employee.
+Most employers understand that we change over time, so show that you have embraced the process of maturation and career growth.
+You might talk about how work-life balance is more important to you now than it was earlier in your career, or how you have found joy in mentoring junior coworkers.
+Make sure that you still answer their question, explaining how this is improving you as a person and an employee.

 Perhaps it goes without saying… but avoid talking about how you need improvement with the key deliverables of the role.
-Think of a non-essential skill that is related to the position and admit that you are in the midst of improving this skills-gap.
-Be sure to counter-balance this confession with your expertise in the role’s “must-haves.”
-Nail this approach and the interviewer will see that you are both capable and teachable.
+Focus on a less essential skill that is still related to the position and how you are filling that gap.
+Be sure to counterbalance this with your expertise in the role’s “must-haves.”
+Nail this approach and the interviewer will see that you are both capable and teachable

 5. Keep your references in mind